jnorthrup/HRM/README.md

 - Small-sample learning typically exhibits accuracy variance of around ±2 points.
 - For Sudoku-Extreme (1,000-example dataset), late-stage overfitting may cause numerical instability during training and Q-learning.
 It is advisable to use early stopping once the training accuracy approaches 100%.

+## Addenda

+- See `docs/diffusion_cherry_pick_demo.md` for a before/after diffusion cherry-pick demonstration and quick sanity checks.

 ## Citation 📜

 ```bibtex